openlawlibrary/taf/docs/tuf-specification.md

       but `targets.json` was),
       - for targets metadata, it can be checked if the target commits exist.

-   7. If a problem is detected in any of the substeps, step 4 is prematurely ended.
+   7. If a problem is detected in any of the sub steps, step 4 is prematurely ended.

    8. If there are no problems, the next commit becomes the current commit.
 If there are no more commits, step 4 is finished.